Fanakartal/virtual-self/README.md

 >    address      = {New York, NY, USA}
 >}

-- If you want to cite particular experiments that are conducted with the help of our VR platform, please cite:
+- If you want to use particular experiments that are conducted with the help of our VR platform, please cite:

   * For Experiment #1: